dji-sdk/Mobile-SDK-Doc/source/android-tutorials/index.md

             }
         });
         }
 }
 ~~~

-In the code above, we invoke the `setCameraMode()` method of DJICamera and assign the `CameraMode` parameter to it.
+In the code above, we invoke the `setMode()` method of Camera and assign the `cameraMode ` parameter to it.
 Then override the `onResult()` method to show the change camera mode result to the users.

 ### Working on the Record Action